cloudflare/workers-rs/examples/emscripten-tcp/README.md

 ## What's Next

-See the [emscripten-incoming-tcp](../emscripten-tcp/README.md) example for receiving TCP connections with native accept with Emscripten and Tokio.
+See the [emscripten-incoming-tcp](../emscripten-incoming-tcp/README.md) example for using a native `accept` to receive a TCP connection.